How many times have you found yourself drowned in a pool of queries?

 Don’t you feel like sometimes you need an expert opinion? 🤔

-How often have you felt the need to seek answers from real people, answers which are based on the experience?
+How often have you felt the need to seek answers from real people, solutions which take its basis on the experience?

 If you are silently shouting ‘everyday’ to yourself, you must already be familiar with Quora.